 While the overall size of .ost files has a preconfigured limit of 50 gigabytes (GB), Microsoft recommends to avoid the Outlook data files growing larger than 10 GB.
 Read the Microsoft KB article on the connection between Outlook data file size and Outlook behavior for more information.

-Another important thing that might cause Outlook performance issues is the number of items in a mailbox.
 Even though the recommended number of items for newer versions of Exchange is quite high, having a large number of items in a folder means that operations in that folder will take longer because most of the low-end computer hard drives are delivering less than ¼ of the performance Intermedia Exchange servers can provide.
 In particular, Outlook performance is significantly influenced by the number of items in the most commonly used folders such as Calendar, Contacts, Inbox, and Sent Items folder.

 The recommended number of items in a folder depends on several factors.
 These factors include the client's proximity to the server, the storage infrastructure, the load on the hard disks, the number of users, and the number of restricted views.